gvvaughan/slingshot/README.md

    `~/.autom4te.cfg` to turn off the cache globally.

-In addition to the files above, slingshot expects you to maintain your release notes in a GNU format NEWS file, such as the one used by slingshot itself, and a revision controlled `.prev-version` file with the previous release version number.  `release.mk` will maintain these files for you once you have them in place.
+In addition to the files above, slingshot expects you to maintain your release notes in a Markdown format NEWS file, such as the one used by slingshot itself, and a revision controlled `.prev-version` file with the previous release version number.  `release.mk` will maintain these files for you once you have them in place.